danny6869/midi-ble-footswitch/README/howto-solder-button-circuit.md

 ### Solder the tactile switch

-  1. Solder a piece of wire to pin 4 of the tactile switch
+  1. Solder a black wire to pin 4 of the tactile switch

-  2. Solder a piece of wire to pin 3 of the tactile switch
+  2. Solder a yellow (orange for the 2nd button in the pair) wire to pin 3 of the tactile switch

   3. Apply two lengths of heat-shrink tubing ... enough to cover the soldered posts to 3-4mm past the exposed soldered wire.